Mr. Krabs: Aww, boo-hoo! Let me play a sad song for you on the world's smallest violin. [moves his fingers and music plays]

 - The Girls first-season finale gives us Adam making this gesture while giving Hannah a (probably much-needed) snap out of your self-centered bullshit speech.
 Shortly thereafter, he gets hit by a van.

-- Jon Stewart used the "WAAAAAH-mbulance" on The Daily Show once.
-This incidentally makes that version of the trope an Ascended Meme.
+- Jon Stewart used the "WAAAAAH-mbulance" on The Daily Show with Jon Stewart once.

 - In the second episode of Elementary, Dr. Watson has been trying to get Holmes back into the violin as a way to help him cope with his addiction.
 During one scene, the two are listening to an addict tell her story, which Holmes has deemed "useless nattering" and he mouths off to Watson in the following fashion: